 Jude ends his letter with a triumphant hymn of glory in this stirring doxology.
 It is addressed to "Him who can keep us from falling."
 Beginning with Adam, every champion in the Old Testament, with very few exceptions, experienced his own fall from grace.
 Adam in the garden of Eden, Noah in his drunkenness and resulting debasement; Abraham for his cowardliness in calling his wife his sister; Israel in her sin of the Golden Calf; the adultery of King David and the woman Bathsheba that escalated from lust to murder; the list goes on.
 And yet we have the assurance that God can not only keep us from falling but He can pick us up and forgive us after we fall if we only have the faith and humility to come to Him in repentance in the sacrament He has given us for just this purpose.
 And when we have been forgiven our sins through the atoning work of the blood of His Son we can come into His presence and share a meal at His table and He will raise us up to eternal life.

 In this letter Jude has invoked each of the 3 divine persons of the Most Holy Trinity in verses 20-21.
-In the conclusion of his letter he urges us to pray in the Holy Spirit and in his lovely doxology announces the mystery of the Godhead when he acknowledges Jesus Christ as Lord and God: to the only God, our Savor, through Jesus Christ our Lord.
-Jude closes by giving a 4 part tribute to the One True God:
+In the conclusion of his letter, he urges us to pray in the Holy Spirit.
+And in his lovely doxology, Jude announces the mystery of the Godhead when he acknowledges Jesus Christ as both Lord and God: to the only God, our Savor, through Jesus Christ our Lord...
+Jude closes in verse 25 by giving a four-part tribute to the One True God:

-In this verse Jude gives equal glory to the Father and the Son in all things and for all time and eternity by saying that glory, majesty, dominion and power should be attributed to God the Father through our Lord Jesus Christ, refuting those who teach falsely that the Son is inferior to the Father.
+Jude gives equal glory to the Father and the Son in all things and for all time and eternity.
+He declares that glory, majesty, dominion and power should be attributed to God the Father through our Lord Jesus Christ, refuting those who teach falsely that the Son is inferior to the Father.